meap158/sheets-helpers/README.md

 5. Close the Apps Script editor tab and refresh your Google Sheets document.
 You should now see a new option labeled "Sheets Helpers" in the menu bar.

 Your Apps Script files should consist of the following files arranged something like this:

 ![sheets-helper](https://github.com/meap158/sheets-helpers/assets/14327094/adbfd0e3-96d0-4fe0-9d9a-83ea0607c86c)

-Demo Video:
+Watch the demo video to see the script in action:

 [<img src="https://github-production-user-asset-6210df.s3.amazonaws.com/14327094/254980913-8590e7d2-2810-44d1-86a1-537c70e8f7f2.png" width="50%">]([https://github.com/meap158/VideoFactory/assets/108891710/b7bd591e-29d6-43c8-8912-8c3fd59a72a2](https://github.com/meap158/sheets-helpers/assets/14327094/df17414b-f65c-4154-bd2d-c6a126dbb875) "Demo: Sheets Helpers")

-In this demo video, you can see how to quickly add images using the Sheets Helpers - Image Uploader script.
+In this demo video, you can see how to quickly add images using the Sheets Helpers.
 It demonstrates the steps for selecting cells, opening the Image Uploader, uploading images, and inserting them back into the cells.
-Watch the video to see the script in action and streamline your image insertion process in Google Sheets.

 ## Usage Guide